 - X-Large: Provides 10,000-25,000 watts.
 Power your entire home.

 Remember, you will not be using all of your devices simultaneously!
-So even if you calculate a large combined total, that does not mean you need a generator that can handle that full load.
-Ask yourself which appliances you are likely use simultaneously, and add up the load for all those devices.
+So even if you calculate a sizeable combined total, that does not mean you need a generator that can handle that full load.
+Ask yourself which appliances you are likely to use simultaneously, and add up the load for all those devices.
 Remember there are also appliances which really are not that important to use in an emergency; try to stick with the essentials.

 As you have probably noticed, there are a few appliances which are almost impossible to power reliably using a generator.
 One power-guzzling electric furnace may suck up all your generator power.
 So this is also a great time to think about replacing power-hogging devices with appliances which use a lower wattage (this will also save you a ton of money over time).

 Generally speaking, the larger your generator is, the more it will cost.
 Medium generators usually start out around $400, while large generators start at around $800.
-Expect to pay a minimum of around $2,000 for an x-large generator.
+Expect to pay a minimum of approximately $2,000 for an x-large generator.